oracle-livelabs/oci/apps-cloud-adventure-cio/01-security/security.md

 ## Introduction

-We're delighted to take you on a journey that will uncover the incredible capabilities of Fusion Cloud's REST API integration tools for auditing supplier address changes.
+We're delighted to take you on a journey that will uncover the incredible capabilities of Oracle Fusion Cloud's REST API integration tools for auditing supplier address changes.
 This adventure is designed to offer a holistic understanding of how these tools can streamline your supply chain security management, providing an efficient way to keep track of supplier information changes.

 In the office of the Chief Information Officer (CIO), supply chain management is a complex web of interconnected processes.
 Our goal is to navigate this complexity and equip you with the skills to audit supplier address changes effectively.
-You'll learn how to leverage the power of Fusion Cloud's REST APIs, a game-changing solution that will revolutionize your operations.
+You'll learn how to leverage the power of Oracle Fusion Cloud's REST APIs, a game-changing solution that will revolutionize your operations.

 We've designed this journey to be interactive and engaging.
 Make sure to answer the Adventure Check Point questions along the way, ensuring you capture the full potential of this experience.
 These check points are your path to becoming a master auditor, so pay close attention!

-With your adventure hat on and a curious mind, prepare for an exhilarating exploration of Fusion Cloud's REST API integration features.
+With your adventure hat on and a curious mind, prepare for an exhilarating exploration of Oracle Fusion Cloud's REST API integration features.
 Let's embark on this thrilling journey together!

 Estimated Time: 15 minutes